kleeedolinux/mmtp/README.md

 While MMTP provides a robust core feature set for secure and efficient email transfer, its design also allows for future enhancements and adaptations.
 There are several areas where the protocol could be extended to offer even greater functionality.

 For instance, support for **multiple recipients** in a single message transaction, currently not a primary feature, could be a valuable addition for group communication.
 The handling of **attachments** is another area for formalization; while ad-hoc solutions like Base64 encoding within the message body are possible, a standardized approach could improve interoperability and efficiency.

+The **tagging system** could be further enhanced with hierarchical tags, tag inheritance, or automatic tag suggestions based on content analysis.
+Advanced filtering capabilities like boolean expressions or machine learning-based content categorization could improve message organization and retrieval.

 For better conversation tracking and organization, **message threading** capabilities could be introduced, perhaps via a `references` or `in-reply-to` field in the message metadata, similar to existing email standards.
 The protocol could also be extended to include more explicit **delivery status notifications**, providing senders with feedback on whether a message has been successfully delivered or if errors occurred.